ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 Concatenate the results of two or more subqueries into a single row set.

 #### Iterator
-Iterates through a given set of rows, typically use a [precompute](#precompute) as an argument.
+Iterates through a given set of rows.
+Typically uses a [precompute](#precompute) as an argument.

 #### PartitionByKey
 Partitioning by key typically use a [precompute](#precompute).